-The history of the City Highland Park can be traced back to the birth of the automobile manufacturing plant.
-In 1909, Ford Motor car company completed its Highland Park plant.
-The City’s population dramatically increased in 1913, when Henry Ford opened the plant's first assembly line in Highland Park.
-The City’s relationship with the automobile further intensified when in 1925, Chrysler Corporation made Highland Park its home and served as its home for over 70 years.
-With high-paying automotive jobs, stunning architecture, a strong taxpayer base, growing municipal services, including, a superb library, the City was nothing short of a wonderful place to live.
+The history of WHG's client can be traced back to the birth of the automobile manufacturing plant.
+In 1909, Ford Motor car company completed its plant in their city.
+The city’s population dramatically increased in 1913, when Henry Ford opened the plant's first assembly line.
+The client's relationship with the automobile further intensified when in 1925, Chrysler Corporation made the city its home and served as its home for over 70 years.
+With high-paying automotive jobs, stunning architecture, a strong taxpayer base, growing municipal services, including, a superb library, the city was nothing short of a wonderful place to live.

-With the closing of the Ford’s Highland Park automobile plant and the exit of the automotive powerhouse, Chrysler, the City suffered declines in population and wages.
+With the closing of the Ford’s automobile plant and the exit of the automotive powerhouse, Chrysler, the city suffered declines in population and wages.
 With the declines it suffered under the pressures of economic decline, raising unemployment and increasing crime.

 Under mounting fiscal pressure, in June 2001, an emergency financial manager, for the city, was appointed under the supervision of the State of Michigan.

-The State of Michigan has declared the City as having a financial emergency and has appointed and put in place an administrator to manage the City.
-During the course of the City’s history, the City put in place three pension plans (Police & Fire, General Employee and Public Safety).
-Those plans were determined to not be in compliance with current Michigan law requiring the City to file corrective action plan(s) following Public Act 202, of 2017.
+The State of Michigan has declared the city as having a financial emergency and has appointed and put in place an administrator to manage the city.
+During the city’s history, the city put in place three pension plans (Police & Fire, General Employee and Public Safety).
+Those plans were determined to not be in compliance with current Michigan law requiring the city to file corrective action plan(s) following Public Act 202, of 2017.

 The WoodHill Group Solution

 Our approach to resolving the city’s pension issues was to review and provide recommendations related to the pension(s) based on the following processes:

 A review of all plan documents related to the retirement plan(s);

 Discussed and review plan policies and procedures with city staff;